elixir-lang/elixir/docs/2_diving_in.md

 As an immutable language, the binding of the function is also immutable.
 This means that setting a variable inside the function does not affect its outer scope:

     x = 1
-    (fn(do: x = 2).()
+    (fn -> x = 2 end).()
     x #=> 1

-Also, due to data structure immutability Loops in Elixir (and in functional programming languages) are written differently that conventional imperative languages.
+Also, due to data structure immutability, loops in Elixir (and in functional programming languages) are written differently that conventional imperative languages.
 For example, in an imperative language, one would write:

     for(i = 0; i < array.length; i++) {
       array[i] = array[i] * 2